iamsamarkhan/CRAN-PySpark-RDD-Analytics/README.md

 # CRAN-PySpark-RDD-Analytics
-This project utilizes PySpark RDD in Hadoop for CRAN package analysis, enabling scalable data processing and insights into downloads.
+This  project demonstrates the utilization of PySpark RDD (Resilient Distributed Dataset) within a Hadoop environment for analyzing CRAN (Comprehensive R Archive Network) package downloads.
+By harnessing PySpark's capabilities within Hadoop, the project enables scalable and efficient distributed data processing.
+The primary goal is to gain insights into the top downloads and geographical distribution of CRAN packages, leveraging the parallel processing power of Hadoop